 I was a teenager during the 90s and like all youth of my age I enjoyed music, so I spent most of the last half of the 90s using Sony earbuds, my trademark was in fact using just one earbud when I was with my friends, for me it was a normal thing and not anti-social at all.

-My friends asked me what was I hearing and we shared music and sometimes players because we were at the end of the cassette era, peak of the Discman and by the end of the decade I would join the Mini-Disc club.
+My friends asked me what was I hearing, and we shared music and sometimes players because we were at the end of the cassette era, the peak of the Discman and by the end of the decade I would join the Mini-Disc club.

 I had at least two Walkmans, one with an analog FM/AM tuner and later a digital one.